International Bioethics Committee

 The International Bioethics Committee (IBC) of UNESCO is a body composed of 36 independent experts from all regions and different disciplines (mainly medicine, genetics, law, and philosophy) that follows progress in the life sciences and its applications in order to ensure respect for human dignity and human rights.
 It was created in 1993 by Dr Federico Mayor Zaragoza, General Director of UNESCO at that time.
-It has been prominent in developing Declarations with regard to norms of bioethics that are regarded as soft law but are nonetheless influential in shaping the deliberations, for example, of research ethics committees (or Institutional review board) and health policy.
+It has been prominent in developing Declarations with regard to norms of bioethics that are regarded as soft law but are nonetheless influential in shaping the deliberations, for example, of research ethics committees (or Institutional review boards) and health policy.

+The functions of the International Bioethics Committee (IBC)

+The functions of the International Bioethics Committee (IBC) are as follows: